DataHandwerk/dhw-antora-docs/docs/modules/arc/partials/c4_dsl/how-to-export-diagrams.md

+upgrade

+scoop update structurizr-cli

+- go into current folder containing the dsl script
+- call cmd
+- check version and adapt the command to use the correct version

 default has the best results

->java -jar C:\Users\ggoer\scoop\apps\structurizr-cli\current\structurizr-cli-1.8.1.jar export -workspace dhw.dsl -format plantuml -output puml
+>java -jar C:\Users\ggoer\scoop\apps\structurizr-cli\current\structurizr-cli-1.9.0.jar export -workspace dhw.dsl -format plantuml -output puml

 this is the same as default